YashMatade/Doselect-Task-Management-Backend-/readme.md

 - **Controller:** The `controllers` folder houses the main logic for tasks.
 - **View (Routes):** The `routes` folder in the `routes` directory handles routing.

-## Writing Code
+## Development Instructions

 Navigate to the `taskController.js` file under the `controllers` folder in the `Stubs` branch.
-This is where you will be writing your code.
+This is where you will be writing your code for achieving the following functionalities
+1. Get all tasks
+2. Get a specific task by ID
+3. Create a new task
+4. Update a task by ID
+5. Delete a task by ID

 ## Testing